Carbondale Pioneers: North Atlantic League 1946–1950

 The 1947 Carbondale Pioneers were North Atlantic League Champions.
 The Carbondale Pioneers officially became a Philadelphia Phillies affiliate, beginning a four–year association.
 Pat Colgan again served as manager as Carbondale placed second in the regular season with a record of 77–52, finishing behind the first place Kingston Dodgers in the regular season standings.
-In the 1947 playoffs, the Pioneers defeated the Mahanoy City Bluebirds fpur games to three and advanced.
+In the 1947 playoffs, the Pioneers defeated the Mahanoy City Bluebirds four games to three and advanced.
 In the Finals, Carbondale captured the championship by defeating the Peekskill Highlanders four games to one.
 1947 season attendance at Russell Park was 85,500, an average of 1,326 per home contest.

 In 1948, the Carbondale Pioneers repeated as North Atlantic League Champions.
 Ending the 1948 season with a record of 80–49, the Pioneers placed second in the regular season standings, finishing 2.0 games behind the first place Peekskill Highlanders.
 Under player/Manager Danny Carnevale, the Pioneers qualified for the playoffs after Carnevale led the league in batting average (.380) and home runs (20).
-Carbondale won in 1st round of the playoffs, defeating the Mahanoy City Brewers four games to three to advance.
+Carbondale won in first round of the playoffs, defeating the Mahanoy City Brewers four games to three to advance.
 Carbondale then swept the Peekskill Highlanders in four games to win consecutive championships.
 At Russell Park, the per game attendance was 1,294, with a total of 83,485.

 Some references have the 1949 Carbondale team playing under a slightly changed moniker in 1949, playing as the interchangeable "Pioneer Blues."
 Carbondale continued as a Philadelphia Phillies affiliate, placing fifth with a record of 63–76.
 Managed by Barney Lutz, Carbondale finished 39.0 games behind the 101-35 Stroudsburg Poconos and did not qualify for the four–team playoffs.
 Playing at Russell Park, Carbondale had season attendance of 28,000, an average of 403.

 In their final season of play, the Carbondale Pioneers placed third in the North Atlantic League regular season standings and qualified for the playoffs.
 The Pioneers ended the 1950 season with a record of 76–55, finishing 10.0 games behind the first place Lebanon Chix.
-Playing under Manager Joe Glenn, in the playoffs, Lebanon defeated the Carbondale Pioneers four games to three to end their season.
+Playing under Manager Joe Glenn, in the playoffs, Lebanon defeated the Carbondale Pioneers 4 games to 3 to end their season.
 In the final season at Russell Park, overall attendance was 37,548, an average of 573.

 The North Atlantic League permanently folded after the 1950 season.
 Carbondale, Pennsylvania has not hosted another minor league team since the Pioneers folded.

 The ballpark

 The Carbondale Pioneers played minor league home games at Russell Park.
-Today, the Russell Park is still in use as a public park with a baseball field.
-The park is located at 1112 Russell Street, Carbondale, Pennsylvania.
+Today, Russell Park is still in use as a public park with a baseball field.
+The park is located at 1112 Russell Street in Carbondale, Pennsylvania.